Aha! Ideas | Notes

 Share a note

-Anyone can share a personal note that they have created.
-Owners or Contributors can also share workspace notes — but Viewers and Reviewers cannot share workspace notes.
+You can share a note with anyone — just send them a shareable link.
+Anyone in your account can share a personal note that they have created.
+Owners or contributors can also share workspace notes — but viewers and reviewers for a workspace cannot share workspace notes.

 To share a note:

-Select whether anyone with the link can View only or Edit the note.
+3. Select whether anyone with the link can View or Edit the note.

 Viewing and editing permissions